tihom/videomanager_project/README.md

 # videomanager_project
+Web project to manage educational videos.
+Applications include:
-Web applicaton for video management for example translation for Khan Academy videos to other lanaguages.
+- Translation of Khan Academy videos to other lanaguages.

 Dependencies:
 python3